AbyBalu/GreenLight-Messenger/README.md

 GreenLight is made with the help of Firebase for storing and maintaining the uploaded images by users and database on login details, chats etc. For push notifications Firebase Cloud Messaging is used.

-For the working of the project you must add your own google-services.json file from your firebase project as I will be removing mine soon from it and also have to replace the corresponding authorization key within this project’s APIservice interface file.
+For the working of the project you must add your own `google-services.json` file from your firebase project as I have removed mine and also have to replace the corresponding authorization key within this project’s `APIservice.java` interface file.

 Implementation Guide:-